samuelgruffaz/Geodesic_Slice_Sampling_on_Riemannian_Manifold/README.md

-# Slice Sampling on Riemannian manifold.
+# Geodesic Slice Sampling on Riemannian manifold.

 This repository hosts the code for this paper "Slice Sampling on Riemannian manifold".